BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 ## With great power...

+Making use of the tools we have to help ourselves is something I really like exploring.
+Sometimes things don't work out, other times we take away these (little) things that can help our workflows and more.
+I've been using these tricks to drastically improve my testing workflows... and to have a lot of fun!

-So all in all, I admit this is a rather niche way of testing your iOS apps for accessibility.
-And beware, as like (unfortunately) is also true for the accessibility inspector, only an actual iOS device is going to give you the exact experience your user has.
+Whilst these tricks are a niche way of testing your iOS apps for accessibility, I feel they are great to know about and add to your toolbelt.
+But beware, as like (unfortunately) is also true for the accessibility inspector, [only an actual iOS device](/custom-tab-bar-accessibility) is going to give you the exact experience your user has.

 macOS is, as we know, quite different from iOS, and looking at the